First look at continuous spin gravity: Time delay signatures: Gravitational Waves and Worldline Formalism

-where the rank-2 matter current is identified with the energy-momentum tensor (EMT).
+identified with the energy-momentum tensor (EMT).
 This EMT is not conserved: $\p_\m T^{\mn} \propto \gdd^\n (\tau)$.
 This non-conservation is well known and physical --- only the total EMT, including the energy-momentum of all particles and/or fields driving the acceleration of $\gamma^{\mu}$, is conserved.
 For more details, the reader is referred to \cite{Misner:1973prb, Ortin:2015hya}.

 Using the plane wave solution in \eqref{gw}, and integrating out the delta function in the interaction term \eqref{intgw}, we obtain the action for $\gamma^{\mu}$ in a GW background at leading order in $G_N$,